 If you love fashion design, you probably binge-watched a season or twelve of Project Runway.
-Ysabel Hilado starred on Project Runway Junior and lives to tell the glamorous tale.
+Ysabel Hilado starred on Project Runway Junior and lives to tell the fabulous tale.

 The story begins with a young girl in Southern California who loved to sketch and cut clothes for Barbie.
 It was no wonder when, at the age of 13, she launched her own collection called “Along the Lines.”
 She continued exploring her passion by designing, launching a fashion blog and teaching herself clothing construction with online tutorials.
 All her efforts paid off when she auditioned for Project Runway Junior and was chosen as one of 12 contestants.